EdalScript/exchange-calculator/README.md

 -Added extra classes to the style for a better UX

-## Backlog V1.1:
+## Backlog

--Fixed gradient in the card class.
+V-0.1.1: Fixed gradient in the card class.